dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 var ints = stuff.toList().cast<int>();
 {% endprettify %}

 If you are calling `map()`, give it an explicit type argument so that it produces an iterable of the desired type.
-Type inference will often pick the correct type for you based on the function you pass to `map()`, but sometimes you need to be explicit.
+Type inference often picks the correct type for you based on the function you pass to `map()`, but sometimes you need to be explicit.

 {:.good-style}
 <?code-excerpt "misc/lib/effective_dart/usage_good.dart (cast-map)" replace="/\(n as int\)/n/g"?>